osqp/osqp/docs/index.rst

         It can be easily warm-started and the matrix factorization can be cached to solve parametrized problems extremely efficiently.

     Interfaces
-        It can be interfaced to C, C++, Python and Matlab.
+        It can be interfaced to C, C++, Python, Julia and Matlab.